 1. Keep a (digital) eye on your stuff

-Digital trackers help you keep an eye on your valuables and find them if you lose anything.
-I put an Apple AirTag on my dog’s collar, my key chains, my bike, and in my cars.
+Digital trackers help monitor your valuables and find them if you lose anything.
+I put an Apple AirTag on my dog’s collar, key chains, bike and cars.
 Here are 10 clever ways you can use an AirTag.

 But the AirTag will be worthless when your luggage goes through the airport’s inner conveyor belt system.
 There typically aren’t enough iPhones nearby for the AirTag to work.
 But once your luggage is out of there, you’ll know exactly where it’s located.